Kalexander-Books/Urban-Patriot-Diaries/README.md

 Hence: URBAN PATRIOT.

 The only story more important than tales of truth's, are stories of explanations behind the lies; that the Red White and Blue, of white folk, don't need fixing.
 Becasue it does need fixing.
 And I'm here to ask why, now that it's clear.
-Through literary fiction/non-fiction stories.
+Through literary fiction/non-fiction story-diaries of the Black experience.

 It's necessary to make this change clear to avoid confusion about this site project.